 • heparin-induced thrombocytopenia

-• oestrogen-containing oral contraceptive pill/hormone replacement therapy/selective oestrogen receptor modulator therapy
+• estrogen-containing oral birth control pill/hormone replacement therapy/selective estrogen receptor modulator therapy

 • chemotherapy